What gear do you need to play Amazon Music HD?

 What is Amazon Music HD?

-Amazon Music HD offers lossless streaming of CD-quality and high-resolution music.
-It is the top tier of the Amazon Music Unlimited service.
+Amazon Music HD offers lossless streaming of CD-quality and high-resolution music, and is part of the Amazon Music Unlimited service.
 (Not to be confused with “Prime Music,” Amazon’s limited-catalog music service that’s included with an Amazon Prime membership.)

-Amazon claims they have over 50 million tracks in CD quality — what they call “High Definition” or “HD.”
-There are millions more that are what we’ve traditionally known as high-resolution audio — which Amazon calls “Ultra High Definition” or “UHD.”
+Amazon claims they have over 70 million tracks in CD quality — what they call “High Definition” or “HD.”
+There are millions more that Amazon calls “Ultra High Definition” or “UHD”— more traditionally known as "high-res."
+They also offer tracks in immersive, three-dimensional formats like Sony 360 Reality Audio and Dolby Atmos Music.

-Amazon Music HD is $12.99 a month for Prime members, so $3 more than Spotify, Apple Music, or Amazon’s own standard definition (SD) plan.
-It is $14.99 a month for non-prime members and there is a family plan and yearly plan discounts.
-They are currently offering a 90-day free trial.
+So now it is $7.99 a month for Prime members and $9.99 a month for non-prime members.
+That's on par with Spotify and Apple Music, and there is also a family plan and yearly plan discounts.
+They are currently offering a 30-day free trial.

 What is lossless streaming?